ucsb-cs156/w22/_lectures/lect21.md

 Choose a leader/scribe.
 The leader/scribe should share their screen (you may need the latest version of Zoom 5.3.1 to be able to share screens in breakout rooms.)

+First, please ask each member of the team to put their "time zone" into the team's slack channel (both as an attendance check, and to collect this information).
+(Time zone= Pacific, China, India, European, for example.
+The notation UTC-8 or UTC+8 may be used also.)

 What we will be doing today is turning our epics into stories.

 We want to break up the epic into different stories, and get each story into a separate issue on the Kanban board.